 - Population explores the global population as well as that of the UK.
-Changes over time are explored and a range of countries are explored to investigate the structure of different populations and how they will change in the future. - Weather and Climate will allow students will explore the reasons for our day-to-day changes in weather and how his impacts everyday life.
+Changes over time are explored and a range of countries are explored to investigate the structure of different populations and how they will change in the future.
+Within this unit there is a study of the local area and how population has changed. - Weather and Climate will allow students will explore the reasons for our day-to-day changes in weather and how his impacts everyday life.
 They will also study the climate of contrasting regions and how this may change in the future. - Climate change is a unit that allows for the study of how changes in global climate has changed life on the planet.
 This is studied historically and using present day case studies and looks at future climate. - Hazardous Earth looks at the nature of different global hazards such as volcanoes, earthquakes, wildfires and tropical storms.
-Students will learn about the causes, consequences and responses to a range of case studies. - Is that a fact? is a unit that studied the preconceptions of the geographies of different parts of the world.
-It allows students to understand how and why certain parts of the world are seen in a certain way and how this may differ to reality.
+Students will learn about the causes, consequences and responses to a range of case studies. - The UK is a unit that brings together a lot of what has been studied throughout Key Stage 3 and allows students to apply what they have learnt nationally.
+Although the UK and parts of it are studied at various points in pervious topics, this is the only time the UK is studied as a whole and provides an opportunity to show learn how the UK links to the rest of the world.